Fkelv/Nest-Js-Starter-Template/README.md

 ## Support

-Nest is an MIT-licensed open source project.
-It can grow thanks to the sponsors and support by the amazing backers.
-If you'd like to join them, please [read more here](https://docs.nestjs.com/support).
+This is an  open source project.
+I will continue adding new features in the future

 ## Stay in touch